Caaz/rimworld-mod-template/README.md

   - The namespace your C# code will use.
 Used in `csproj.pug`, and [should be used in your code](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/types/namespaces). eg. `MyMod`
 - `assemblyName`
   - The assembly output name.
 It's the filename of the `.dll` the C# builds to.
 And here, it's also used for the filename of the `.csproj`. eg. `MyMod`

+## Building the Mod

+`npm run build` will build the pug, and then build the DLL file.
+It's that simple!